Maximooch/penguin/README.md

 2. Create a virtual environment and activate it
 4. `cd penguin`
 5. Install the required dependencies: `pip install -r requirements.txt`
-6. Set up your API keys in `config.py`
+6. Set up your API keys in `.env.example`
+7. remove the .example from .env

 ## Usage